cepdnaclk/e19-3yp-Event-Attendance-Management-System/docs/README.md

 permalink: index.html

 # Please update this with your repository name and project title
-repository-name: eYY-3yp-Event-Attendance-Management
+repository-name: eYY-3yp-Event-Attendance-Management-System
-title: Event-Attendance-Management
+title: Event-Attendance-Management-System
 ---

 [comment]: # "This is the standard layout for the project, but you can clean this and use your own template"

-# Event-Attendance-Management
+# Event-Attendance-Management-System

 ---